-&lt;sup>1 In this connection, it is worthwhile observing that the strong correlation between ${}^{3}\text{H}/{}^{3}\text{He}$ binding energies and nd doublet scattering length makes the determination of $c_D$ and $c_E$ somewhat problematic in Ref.
+2 It is worthwhile observing here that the strong correlation between ${}^{3}\mathrm{H}/{}^{3}\mathrm{He}$ binding energies and nd doublet scattering length makes the determination of c_D and c_E somewhat problematic in Ref.
 [10].
 This difficulty is removed in Ref.
-[13].
+[14].

-A partial derivation of the electromagnetic current in a $\chi$ EFT formulation which explicitly accounts for $\Delta$ intermediate states in TPE contributions was carried out in Ref.
-[30].
-However, a systematic study of these contributions in two-body (as well as three-body) currents is not yet available (within $\chi$ EFT).
-In the present work, we only retain $\Delta$ contributions at the OPE level, which formally enter at N2LO in the chiral expansion, and ignore altogether their contributions to TPE mechanisms at N3LO.
-There are indications from an earlier study [31] which approximately accounted for explicit $\Delta$ components in nuclear ground states with the transition-correlation-operator method [32], that the latter are much smaller than the former in the low-momentum transfer region of the trinucleon magnetic form factors of interest here (see Figs. 13-14 and 18-19 of Ref.
-[31]).
-Thus, we do not expect the present incomplete treatment of $\Delta$ effects to significantly affect our predictions for the two- and three-body observables we consider here.
+A partial derivation of the electromagnetic current in a χEFT formulation which explicitly accounts for Δ intermediate states in TPE contributions was carried out in Ref.
+[32].
+However, a systematic study of these contributions in two-body (as well as three-body) currents is not yet available (within χEFT).
+In the present work, we only retain Δ contributions at the OPE level, which formally enter at N2LO in the chiral expansion, and ignore altogether their contributions to TPE mechanisms at N3LO.
+There are indications from an earlier study [33] which approximately accounted for explicit Δ components in nuclear ground states with the transition-correlation-operator method [34], that the latter are much smaller than the former in the low-momentum transfer region of the trinucleon magnetic form factors of interest here (see Figs. 13-14 and 18-19 of Ref.
+[33]).
+Thus, we do not expect the present incomplete treatment of Δ effects to significantly affect our predictions for the two- and three-body observables we consider here.
+Clearly, the validity of this inference should be verified in the context of a calculation fully based on the present χEFT framework.

 This paper is organized as follows.
 In Sec.
 II we list explicitly the configuration-space expressions for the electromagnetic current up to N3LO.
 Those up to N2LO are well known, and are reported here for completeness and clarity of presentation.
 However, the configuration-space expressions for the loop corrections at N3LO were, to the best of our knowledge, not previously known; they are derived in Appendix A of the present paper.
 In Sec.
-III we determine the unknown LECs that enter the current at N3LO by fitting the magnetic moments of H, H, and He for each of the Hamiltonian models considered (Ia\/b\ and IIa\/b\), and in Sec.
+III we determine the unknown LECs that enter the current at N3LO by fitting the magnetic moments of 2H, 3H, and 3He for each of the Hamiltonian models considered (Ia/b and IIa/b), and in Sec.
 IV present predictions for the magnetic form factors of these nuclei, the deuteron photodisintegration cross section for photon energies ranging from threshold up to 30 MeV, and the deuteron threshold electrodisintegration cross section at backward angles for momentum transfers up to about 5.5 fm-1 corresponding to these models (as well as models Ia/b and IIa/b for the trinucleon form factors), along with a fairly detailed analysis of these results.
 Finally, we offer some concluding remarks in Sec.
 V.